azmatphd/drought-machinelearining/README.md

-# drought USING machine learining
+# drought using machine learining
 SPEI drought prediction using machine learning ANN, KNN, and DNN